robmcmullen/omnivore/docs/overview.rst

 debugger.
 Each task could present its own user interface but edit the same file type.

-The peppy2 subclass is the :class:`peppy2.framework.task.FrameworkTask`.
+The omnimon subclass is the :class:`omnimon.framework.task.FrameworkTask`.
 It includes some convenience methods to define menu bars, as the normal Enthought way to define menu bars is through plugins which is flexible but doesn't handle menu item grouping well.